 485km (301 miles) SW of Paris; 85km (53 miles) SE of Angoulême; 113km (70 miles) NE of Bordeaux; 101km (63 miles) SW of Limoges

-This is the city of foie gras and truffles.
 Capital of the old province of Périgord, Périgueux stands on the Isle River.
-In addition to its food products, the region is known for its Roman ruins and medieval churches.
-The city is divided into three sections: the Cité (the old Roman town), Le Puy St-Front (the medieval town) on the slope of the hill, and, to the west, the modern town.
+In addition to its food products (foie gras and truffles reign supreme here), the town is known for its medieval and Renaissance architecture and its Gallo-Roman ruins.
+The city is divided into three sections: Le Puy St-Front (the medieval town), on the slope of the hill; the Cité (the old Roman town); and, to the west, the modern town.

-Périgueux (pop.
-35,000) is a sleepy provincial backwater.
-Its attractions probably won't hold your interest for more than a day, but it's a gateway to the Dordogne Valley and the cave paintings at Les Eyzies.
+Though Périgueux (pop.
+30,000) is very pretty, it is basically a sleepy provincial town.
+Its attractions probably won’t hold your interest for more than a day, but you’ll likely pass through on your way to the Dordogne Valley and the cave paintings at Les Eyzies.